-[2] Values in bold mean that the substance was above the detection limit.
+1 Values in bold are above the lab detection limit.
 All values for 2022 are below the AAQC.

 3 PURPLEAIR MONITORING

 3.1 STATION DETAILS

 In September 2022, 4 new PurpleAir (PA) monitor were installed to measure ambient $PM{2.5}$ concentrations, adding to the spatial resolution of the monitoring in the neighbourhood.
 Figure 3 shows the locations of the PA monitors relative to the BAM monitor at the HPC Building and the asphalt plant.